mbrugman67/BusPirate-docs-hugo/content/docs/command-reference.md

 Found a Winbond  flash chip (1048576 bytes)
 Flash device reset success
 {{< /term >}}

-The ```flash``` command can read, write, and erase common SPI flash memory chips directly in the Bus Pirate terminal.
-The [Serial Flash Universal Driver](https://github.com/armink/SFUD) at the heart of the flash command attempts to identify the flash chip and select the appropriate settings.
-Most modern flash chips contain SFDP tables that describe the chip capabilities.
-If a chip doesn't have SFDP tables, the driver has a database of common chips on which to fall back.

 ```flash```, ```flash init```, and ```flash probe``` provide various levels of details about a flash chip.
 The flash command tries three common methods to identify a flash chip (RESID, REMSID, RDID), then attempts to read the SFDP tables.